Three escape from Lebanon house fire

 Williams Street was closed between Elmore and Oak streets while crews worked to put out the fire.

 Bolen said the house is a total loss.
-He added that although there are some indicators as to what caused the fire, no investigation has been conducted yet, and it wasn't safe to have firefighters inside the building due to the instability of the structure.
+He added that although there are some indicators as to what caused the fire, no investigation has been conducted yet, and it wasn't safe to have firefighters inside the building because of the instability of the structure.

 People are also reading…